The Daily Orange: Facilities

+Comics

-ComicsThe D.O. was the first student newspaper to have comics.
+The D.O. was the first student newspaper to have comics.
 The paper has produced many famous cartoonists, such as Vaughn Bodē, Robb Armstrong (creator of Jump Start), Brad Anderson (creator of Marmaduke), Steve Ellis and Nicholas Gurewitch (creator of The Perry Bible Fellowship).
 Pulitzer Prize winner Jim Morin served as editorial cartoonist during his senior year at SU.

 Awards and rankings

 The paper has in the past decade won numerous awards, including more than a dozen "story of the year" awards in several categories from the Associated Collegiate Press and top-story honors from the William Randolph Hearst Foundation.

-The Princeton Review has ranked the D.O. the best college newspaper every year since 2016.The D.O. was named the best all-around student newspaper in the country by the Society of Professional Journalists in 2017.
-It is also the best-designed student newspaper in the country, as voted at the University of Missouri Student Society for News Design awards in 2005.
+The Princeton Review has ranked the D.O. the best college newspaper every year since 2016.

+The D.O. was named the best all-around student newspaper in the country by the Society of Professional Journalists in 2017.
+In 2005, the D.O. was named the best-designed student newspaper in the country by the University of Missouri Student Society for News Design.

 In 2021, College Choice ranked the D.O. #2 in the nation.

+During the 2021-22 academic year, the D.O. was ranked first in the total number of articles published by students newspapers in the U.S., with 4,969 articles published.